PBfordev/wxAutoExcel/docs/install.md

   `BOOL`, defaults to the value of `PROJECT_IS_TOP_LEVEL`.
 - `wxAutoExcel_BUILD_TESTS`: whether to build the tests, see tests/README.md.
   `BOOL`, defaults to `OFF`.

+wxAutoExcel does not select whether wxWidgets is static or shared.
+Select the required wxWidgets build before configuring wxAutoExcel.
+With the traditional Windows wxWidgets layout, set `wxWidgets_LIB_DIR` to the appropriate `*_lib` or `*_dll` directory.
+A packaged wxAutoExcel binary must be consumed with the same wxWidgets linkage model that was used to build it.

 ### 2.3 Example
 This example shows how to build wxAutoExcel, using MSVS 2022 CMake generator in Debug and Release shared configurations.